Medeama fans hand under-fire coach Yaw Preko three-match ultimatum

 Under-pressure Medeama coach Yaw Preko has been handed a three-match ultimatum by the club's angry supporters to turn results around of get sacked following the side's disgraceful 3-0 defeat at Inter Allies on Sunday.

-The gaffer has come under intense pressure after the side lost heavily at the Theatre of Dreams in Dawu.
+The gaffer has come under intense pressure has come under mounting pressure after the side lost heavily at the Theatre of Dreams in Dawu.

 He has ben accused of poor substitutions and player inconsistency since taken charge of the team.